Neuro-Foundation/neuro-foundation.io/Root/neuro-foundation.io/OpaqueUniqueIdentifiers.md

 The authorotative trust anchor checks if the sender (i.e. the domain of the sending broker) has a Manufacturer ID registered.
 If so, that one is returned.
 If not, a new Manufacturer ID is generated and return.
 Together with the Manufacturer ID, the IP Endpoint of the request is returned.
+The response may also contain the latitude and longitude of the endpoint, if the trust anchor has access to this information.
+If not, the IP
-This IP Endpoint can be used by the broker to resolve the geolocalization of the public IP the broker is using.
-All the broker needs to do to create new UUIDs is to append the year and time components.
+Endpoint can be used by the broker to resolve the geolocalization of the public IP the broker is using.
+All that is left for the broker to do to in order to create new UUIDs, is to append the year and time components.

 In the following example, the broker at `broker.example.com` requests its Manufacturer ID from `neuro-foundation.io`, which responds with the manufacturer ID `0012ab`, i.e. first byte is `00`, second is `12` and third is `ab`, in hecadecimal notation: